In 1986, lawmakers drove a stake through the heart of your rental property tax deductions.

 The Trap

 In 1986, lawmakers made you shovel your taxable activities into three basic tax buckets.
-Looking at the buckets with business eyes, you find the following buckets:
+Looking at the buckets from a business perspective, you find the following:

 1.